GrapeoffJS/kindagoose/docs/README.md

 }
 ```

-As you can see, to get the access to the module, a special decorator `@InjectModel()` is used, which accepts the `Typegoose` schema.
+As you can see, to get the access to the model, a special decorator `@InjectModel()` is used, which accepts the `Typegoose` schema.
 To indicate the type of our model, a special `Utility Type` is used, which is imported straight out of `@typegoose/typegoose`.

 Then we use the service methods in our controller as usual: